albusfangautonomy/control_notes/notes/tips.md

 ## Nyquist Plot tips

-1. Nyquist plots are plotted in **polar coordinates**, in contrast to Bode and Nichols
+1. Nyquist plots are plotted in **polar coordinates**, in contrast to Bode and Nichols.
+2. Multiplying openloop transfer function by a constant causes Nyquist plot to expand radially outward, pushing the disk margin lower.

 ## Root Locus Tips
+1. Use lead compansator to drag your asymptotes further to the left, increasing stability and transient response.

+    - Asymptotes are important because they're the trajectories of **closed-loop poles**.

+2. Never use lag compensator for shaping, only for SSE requirements.
+Rule of thumb is to place the zero of the lag compensator to be 50 times less than the real part of the dominant pole.

 ---